drthgz/Enterprise_IT_Operations_Agent/README.md

 ## Evaluation Plan
 Success metrics, datasets, scenarios, and reporting expectations are documented in [`docs/evaluation_plan.md`](docs/evaluation_plan.md).
 The forthcoming evaluation notebook and tests will follow this blueprint.

+### Evaluation Notebook
+Run `notebooks/evaluation/run_evaluation.ipynb` to reproduce the Gemini-backed supervisor transcript used in our evidence pack.

+1. `source .venv/bin/activate`
+2. Ensure `.env` includes `GOOGLE_API_KEY` and any other required configuration.
+3. Open the notebook and execute the single code cell.
+It loads env vars, sets `PYTHONPATH=src`, and shells out to `python scripts/run_adk_supervisor.py --verbose ...`.
+4. Capture the printed STDOUT/STDERR into `reports/evaluation/examples/` or your own artifact directory for submission.

+The notebook automatically preserves any env vars already exported, so it is safe to rerun after rotating keys or toggling models.

 ## Setup
 1. Install dependencies: `pip install -r requirements.txt`
 2. Set up Google Cloud credentials.